Classic Motorcycle Build

 In 1949, Harley Panheads went from springers to "Hydra-Glide" hydraulic front forks.
 Nine years later, Servi-cars followed suit and used the same forks but with different triple trees.
 These later 1958-up frames have a slightly taller steering head and neck cup size increased to 1", and were utilized until 1973.

-Harley-Davidson Servi-car frame
+Harley-Davidson Servi-car parts interchange

 The later hydraulic forks have more rake than earlier springers, which increased trail length.